 The moon is often cast as a cultural mirror upon which we project notions of hope, aspirational dreams, escape, utopia, spirituality, quests for discovery or a desire for universal conquest.
 It’s a talisman that connects us all but we also experience it differently, depending on our cultural and social veiwpoint.
 Gazing upwards at the sky our concept of the moon never wanders too far from the worlds we know best.

-Rise and Fall is a textile work created in response to recent political storms and to the rise of the right.
-It wafts and wanes in the lightest breeze.
-Exhibited in Four Elements: Water, Warringah Creative Space.
+Rise and Fall is a textile work created in response to recent political storms and to the rise of the right internationally.
+It wafts and wanes in the slightest breeze.
+Exhibited in Four Elements: Water, Creative Space.

 Tides rise and fall, waves rise and fall, storms rise up….. and fall away.